Domestic violence and abusive relationships

 Next comes the explosion.
 Things erupt, and this may result in violence.

-The cycle often starts again.
+The cycle may then begin again.

 What can I do if I'm in an abusive relationship?